About Amps consumption

 Important

 A sandbox is a replica of your production environment.
 It starts as an exact duplicate of the configuration of your production tenant at the time it is created.
 It starts with access to the same data that is stored in your production tenant.
-If new data is ingested into the sandbox, added storage will increase your Amps consumption.
+If new data is ingested into the sandbox, added storage increases your Amps consumption.

 Consumption dashboard